Prince Frederick31 Nichol Lane

 See more about this pub on WhatPub, CAMRA's national pub guide.

 Although this is not a listed building, it is one of London’s Real Heritage Pubs (ie on CAMRA’s London Regional Inventory of Pub Interiors of Special Historic Interest).
 This Greene King-owned pub is sited in a quiet road on the borders of Bromley North and Sundridge Park.
 ‘Prince Frederick’ is unique as a British pub name and commemorates the eldest son of George II.
 Although the prince died in 1751 the present building is of the Victorian era.
-It was revamped in the 1930s to provide two bars at the front.
-On the left is the public bar, separated by a wall with a pair of narrow doors that allow access to the saloon bar on the right.
+It was revamped in the 1930s to provide two bars at the front, but the partition between the bars has been removed and the front bar is now one open plan area.
 At one time there must have been an off-sales compartment between the two parts, as indicated by the double doorway at the front of the building.
 There is also a back bar, distinct in its 1930s design, with a glazed advertising pane